-- Statutory Meeting Dates and Minutes
+- General Council Meeting Dates and Minutes

 - The Role of Chancellor

-The most public role is in conferring degrees at University ceremonies.
-Degree ceremonies are held twice a year, in July and November.
-The Chancellor is also entitled to preside at the two statutory meetings a year of the General Council and is an ex officio member of the University of Aberdeen Development Trust.
 The Chancellor appoints a Vice-Chancellor, a position which by convention, is held by the same person who is the University Principal.
 The Chancellor also appoints a Chancellor’s Assessor to represent him or her on the University Court.

 See People for information about the University Chancellor and other officers.